-There is a 6-bedroom CCF Staff House where staff and volunteers stay, and an additional 5 bedroom house where training courses are conducted.
+There is a 6-bedroom house where staff and volunteers stay, the CCF Staff House and an additional 5 bedroom house where training courses are conducted.
 Food is prepared daily by a cook, and laundry is washed as needed by the housekeeper.
-Staff are encouraged to take care of themselves as much as possible as cleaning dishes and housekeeping care.
+Staff is encouraged to take care of themselves as much as possible as to laundry and house keeping care.
 The Cheetah Safe House1 is where the veterinary clinic is located and young cubs.
-There are two other Safe Houses where the older cats are kept.
+Two other Safe Houses are where the older cubs are kept and there is a house at Safe House2 where the assistant project manager is currently housed.